IBM/monitoring_ui/README.md

 ![IBM Cloud Deployments](https://metrics-tracker.mybluemix.net/stats/527357940ca5e1027fbf945add3b15c4/badge.svg)
 <!--Add a new Title and fill in the blanks -->
 # Blockchain Monitoring UI
-In this Code Pattern, we'll use React.js, Watson IoT Platform, and the Hyperledger Fabric SDK to interact with an IBM Blockchain service.
+In this Code Pattern, we'll use React.js, Watson IoT Platform, and the Hyperledger Fabric Node SDK to interact with an IBM Blockchain service.
 The resulting application provides a dynamically generated user interface to monitor assets as they traverse through a supply chain.
-Operators can use this Monitoring UI to perform actions on the blockchain, see the results of those actions, and query the state of each asset in the blockchain ledger.
+This solution can be applicable for both physical assets (shipping containers, packages) and financial assets.Operators can use this Monitoring UI to perform actions on the blockchain, see the results of those actions, and query the state of each asset in the blockchain ledger.

 When the reader has completed this Code Pattern, they will understand how to:

+* Deploy a Hyperledger Blockchain network on IBM Cloud
+* Create and enroll a administrative client using the Hyperledger Node SDK
-* Deploy a smart contract to handle asset updates/queries
+* Deploy and Instantiate a smart contract to handle asset updates/queries
 * Create a schema describing the properties of an asset
 * Monitor and propose blockchain transactions via a UI
 * Integrate Watson IoT platform to directly receive asset updates from registered IoT devices via MQTT or HTTP